Maximal Entanglement and Teleportation using an Arthurs-Kelly type Interaction for Qubits: Conclusion and outlook

-{\bf Conclusions.} We have shown that the Levine et al \cite{Levine} Arthurs Kelly type interaction can generate maximal entanglement between a system qubit and three apparatus qubits.
+We have shown that the Levine et al \cite{Levine1989} AK type interaction can generate maximal entanglement between a system qubit and three apparatus qubits.
 We utilise this to introduce a novel scheme of teleportation which has some advantages over the conventional methods.
-The main new task is the realisation of the Arthurs-Kelly interaction.
-The technology and experimental realizations of the Arthurs-Kelly interaction for optical quardratures (such as $q,p$) are widely known in the context of optical Homodyne and Heterodyne Tomography (see e.g. \cite{Vogel}, \cite{Braunstein-Leonhardt},\cite{Yuen}, \cite{Stenholm}).
-The present work provides a concrete motivation to extend the technology to realize the Levine et al \cite{Levine} proposal of an Arthurs Kelly type intearction between qubits.
-Possible qubit systems are solid-state nuclear and electronic qubits in diamond as in the 'Unconditional quantum teleportation between distant solid-state quantum bits' \cite{Pfaff}, in ion-traps as in 'Quantum teleportation between distant qubits' \cite{Olmschenk}, and polarized photon qubits as in tests of Bell inequalities \cite{Aspect}.
-Once the teleported state $\ket{\psi}^{A_2}$ is realized, applications to long distance quantum communications via quantum memory and quantum repeaters might be possible \cite{Lvovsky}.
+The main new task is the realisation of the AK interaction.
+The technology and experimental realizations of the AK interaction for optical quadratures (such as $q,p$) are widely known in the context of optical Homodyne and Heterodyne Tomography (see e.g. \cite{Vogel1989,Braunstein1990,Smithey1993,Leonhardt1995,Yuen1978,Shapiro1979,Yuen1980,Stenholm1992}).
+The present work provides a concrete motivation to extend the technology to realize the Levine et al \cite{Levine1989} proposal of an AK type interaction between qubits.
+Possible qubit systems are solid-state nuclear and electronic qubits in diamond \cite{Pfaff2014}, in ion-traps \cite{Olmschenk}, and polarized photon qubits as in tests of Bell inequalities \cite{Aspect1982}.
+Once the teleported state $\ket{\psi}^{A_2}$ is realized, applications to long distance quantum communications via quantum memory and quantum repeaters might be possible \cite{Lvovsky2009,Morton2008,Saeedi2013,Nafradi2016}.

+Another distinct approach towards practically implementing this interaction for quantum information processing tasks is through quantum simulation \cite{Childs2017,Verstraete2009} of the Levine et al \cite{Levine1989} Hamiltonian.
+With the advent of Noisy Intermediate-Scale Quantum (NISQ) technology \cite{Preskill2018}, many of which are already available, this could be an interesting direction of future research.

 {\bf Acknowledgments.} S.S. thanks the NIUS program in HBCSE, TIFR and KVPY scholarship program; S. M. R thanks the Indian National Science Academy for an INSA senior scientist grant.
-We thank the referees for many suggestions on improvements of the manuscript and important references to experimental work.
+The authors thank the referee for pointing out a necessary clarification in nomenclature.